RPG Group: Raychem RPG

-Raychem RPG Limited is a 50:50 joint venture between RPG and US group TE Connectivity (formerly Tyco Electronics), and is involved in engineering products and services catering to the infrastructure segments of the economy such as power, telecommunications, hydrocarbon, oil and gas, and water.
+Raychem RPG Limited is a 50:50 joint venture between RPG and US group TE Connectivity (formerly Tyco Electronics).
+It is involved in engineering products and services to power, telecommunications, hydrocarbon, oil and gas, and water industries.
 It manufactures cable accessories up to 245 kV, and connector systems, viz. shear bolt, low power-loss wedge connectors, insulation piercing, deep step indentation, and bolted, up to 1200kV.
 Raychem Zero-Halogen Heat-shrink technology is widely used in Metro underground applications.
 Raychem has an innovation centre in Halol, Gujarat, wherein research on polymers for electrical applications, connection technologies, and power electronics, take place.
 The thrust is on solutions to the power sector, to lower the Aggregate Technical & Commercial losses (AT & C).
 Raychem RPG has introduced Delta-transformer technology, which has lower No-load losses, as compared to conventional transformers.

 RPG Life Sciences

 RPG Life Sciences (RPGLS) is an Indian pharmaceutical company, formerly known as Searle (India) Ltd. Its three major sources of business are manufacturing and marketing of bulk drugs, also known as API (Active Pharmaceutical Ingredients), pharmaceutical formulation and fermentation & biotechnology.
-It is represented in more than 30 countries by means of strategic partnership and joint ventures.
 It has global partnership for dossiers/DMF in Europe and Canada, artificial sugar in UK, NSAID in Europe, and formulations in Asia, Canada and Europe.

 RPGLS offers services like marketing partnership, NDDS development, development of non-infringing process technologies, and P2P and/or contract manufacturing to its global partners.
 In 2012, it was named as one of India's best places to work by the Great Places to Work institute.

-Harrisons Malayalam Limited
+Harrisons Malayalam

-Harrisons Malayalam is an agricultural business corporation with a history that goes back to over 150 years.
+Harrisons Malayalam is an agricultural business corporation.
 It cultivates between 14'000 ha – 26'000 ha (information varies) of its own land and processes products from other farmlands in its neighbourhood.
 In addition to banana, cardamom, cocoa, coffee, coconut, pepper, and vanilla, its primary products are rubber, tea, and pineapple.
-Harrisons Malayalam is the largest producer of pineapples in India, the largest producer of tea in South India, and is the largest employer in the region.
-It employs around 13,000 people in rural Kerala, and more than 100,000 people are dependent on the company for their livelihood.
+Harrisons Malayalam is the largest producer of pineapples in India, and the largest producer of tea in South India.
+It employs around 13,000 people in rural Kerala.

-Venture Capital
+Venture capital

 RPG Ventures

-It is the venture capital arm of the RPG group, which makes investments in innovative startups in different sectors like health and wellness, technology, automotive, infrastructure, and project management.
-In October 2016, it invested an undisclosed amount in Bangalore-based bot-mitigation and management startup, ShieldSquare, through a series-A funding.
+It is the venture capital arm of the RPG Group, which makes investments in startups in different sectors like health and wellness, technology, automotive, infrastructure, and project management.
+In October 2016, it invested an undisclosed amount in Bangalore-based bot-mitigation and management startup, ShieldSquare, through a series A funding.
 In September 2017, it invested US$1 million in Pune-based elderly-care e-commerce platform, Seniority.
 In November 2017, it backed the Pune-based online pharmacy, Medsonway Solutions with US$600,000.